phoenixframework/phoenix/C_routing.md

 user_post_path  DELETE  users/:user_id/posts/:id HelloPhoenix.PostController :delete
 ```

-We see that each of these routes scopes the posts to a user id.
+We see that each of these routes scopes the posts to a user ID.
 For the first one, we will invoke the `PostController` `index` action, but we will pass in a `user_id`.
 This implies that we would display all the posts for that individual user only.
 The same scoping applies for all these routes.

-When calling path helper functions for nested routes, we will need to pass the ids in the order they came in the route definition.
+When calling path helper functions for nested routes, we will need to pass the IDs in the order they came in the route definition.
 For the following `show` route, `42` is the `user_id`, and `17` is the `post_id`.
 Let's remember to alias our `HelloPhoenix.Endpoint` before we begin.

 ```elixir
 iex> alias HelloPhoenix.Endpoint